Details of the 5 Days Cairo Tour Package

 - All charges and taxes.

-To pharaoh Chephren, it is the Giza Pyramids Complex’s bodyguard that is portrayed.
+The Great Sphinx: To Pharaoh Chephren, it is the Giza Pyramids Complex’s bodyguard that is portrayed.
 The Sphinx is an extremely enormous limestone sculpture that is 73 m tall, 20 m high, and 19 m broad.
 Its human head and lion body were sculpted as a symbol of sternness and knowledge.

 After being transported to a fine dining establishment for lunch, you will proceed to see: